CirrusMD/CirrusMD-Android-SDK-Example/README.md

 # CirrusMD-Android-SDK-Example
-CirrusMDSDK it an embeddable SDK.
+The CirrusMD SDK it an embeddable SDK.
 It enables customers of CirrusMD to provide the CirrusMD patient chat experience in their own applications.
-While the example application will work in a sandboxed environment when built, integrating CirrusMDSDK into your own application will require you to be a CirrusMD customer.
-Integration requires a unique `secret` and SSO `token` to work correctly.
+While the example application will work in a sandboxed environment when built, integrating the CirrusMD SDK into your own application will require you to be a CirrusMD customer.
+Integration requires a unique `secret` and SSO `token` to work correctly, however this example uses sandbox credentials for demo purposes.
 Please contact your CirrusMD account representative for more information.

 - [Requirements](#requirements)
 - [Installation](#installing-cirrusmdsdk-in-your-own-project)